-However, research shows that most quality candles can have a soot-free burning, whether it’s a candle made of paraffin, stearin or other types of material.
+However, research shows that actually most quality candles can have a soot-free burning, whether it’s a candle made of paraffin, stearin or other types of material.

 Burning your candle the correct way is therefore crucial.

 In this guide, we present some good tips and precautions to help you choose the right candle type, and then burn them in a way that ensures a healthy indoor climate.

 To achieve a soot-free burning it’s most of all important to choose a quality candle.
 But what does this actually mean?

 A quality candle often has a longer burning time, is composed of pure raw materials and is designed to provide an even burning.

 Pure raw materials minimize soot and particle emission.

 At Diederich Lys we work with fully refined, food approved paraffin from certified suppliers.
 This means that our paraffin is as pure as the paraffin used in cheese rinds.
 The pure raw components ensure the absence of undesirable soot, when the candle burns.
 We also exclusively use wicks that are 100% led free and provided by Oeko-Tex certified suppliers.

 Because it’s illegal in Denmark to import and sell goods which contain larger concentrations of led you are always sure to be safe from harmful levels of led in the candles you purchase in Europe.